Engineering design process for middle school

 2. Generate Concepts

-Next, engineers conduct background research to learn more about the problem and possible solutions.
-Then they brainstorm how they will solve the problem and select the best idea to develop by comparing their brainstormed solutions to the project requirements.
+Then, they brainstorm how they will solve the problem and select the best idea to develop by comparing their brainstormed solutions to the project requirements.
 This step may include completing a decision matrix.

 3. Develop a Solution

-Then engineers create a detailed sketch of the chosen solution and identify the materials needed to bring it to life.
+Next, engineers create a detailed sketch of the chosen solution and identify the materials needed to bring it to life.

 4. Construct and Test Prototype